 Table of Contents

 The eligibility criteria for MBA Logistics Management is a minimum of 45%–50% academic aggregate in any bachelor's degree (10+2+3) of any discipline from a reputed college or university.
-Students must have scored a minimum of 80-90 cut-off in any standard entrance exams for admission into MBA Logistics Management course.
+Students must have scored a minimum of 80-90 cut-off in any standard entrance exams for admission into the MBA Logistics Management course.

+Students can obtain an MBA by researching the admission process online.
 Admission into MBA in Logistics Management is based on the student's scores in standard entrance exams.
 There are many other deemed universities and private colleges that conduct university-level entrance exams.
 Few colleges select students by their performance in their academic history.
 Listed below are admission procedure in general:

 Generally, national-level exams can be applied only through online portals.
 Private institutions or deemed universities have online applications as well as offline applications.
 Then the selection flows with an entrance test, group discussion, and personal interview.

-After getting entrance exam cut-off scores, students are called for a counselling session.
+After getting entrance exam cut-off scores, students are called for a counseling session.
 The admission is based on the total weightage secured by a student in the entrance exam, personal interview/group discussion, and academic performance.

-There are several standard state and national level entrance exams for MBA Logistic Management course.
+There are several standard state and national level entrance exams for the MBA Logistic Management course.
 Listed below are common entrance exam:

 Admission criteria for top business institutes are based on cut-off scores in common entrance exams.
 Listed below are the standard entrance exam pattern:

-Top 10 Management Institutes in India as reported in NIRF Ranking are listed below:
+The top 10 Management Institutes in India as reported in NIRF Ranking are listed below:

 Top 10 MBA Logistics Management colleges in India